 A great place to start your digital journey - leveraging the skills, knowledge, and understanding of the information and technology that drives your internal operations.
 This is the first component of a Great Digital Business.
 (Part of a series)

-In my previous post I talked broadly about the Five Core Components of a Great Digital Strategy.
+In the first part of this series, I talked broadly about the Five Core Components of a Great Digital Business.
 Now it’s time to get a bit more specific, starting in an area that some think mundane; internal operations (woo hoo!) and the foundational system that drives it all – your ERP.

 Heads up, now!
 Don’t think of this stuff as overcomplicated, expensive, and tedious processes that feel like a waste of time for everyone (except the bean counters).
-This stuff is foundational, even instructional, for the “sexier” components (… Mobile! … AI! … IoT! …) of your Digital Strategy conversation
+This stuff is foundational, even instructional, for the “sexier” components (… Mobile! … AI! … IoT! …) of your Great Digital Business conversation.